-Sisters of The Adorers of the Blood of Christ (ASC) will host special commemoration ceremonies to honor the 25th anniversary of the Five Martyrs of Charity at each of their three centers — Wichita, Kansas; Ruma, Illinois; and Columbia, Pennsylvania.
+Sisters of The Adorers of the Blood of Christ (ASC) hosted special commemoration ceremonies to honor the 25th anniversary of the Five Martyrs of Charity at each of their three centers — Wichita, Kansas; Ruma, Illinois; and Columbia, Pennsylvania.

 Acting liaison to the commemoration committee Sister Janet McCann said they took the theme for the events — "Like the sun rising" — straight from the Bible.